 Ideas of confidentiality are important but not as important as ideas about people’s basic right to be protected from foreseeable risks that might put their life at risk, or kill them.

-Reporting is Critical for Lone Worker Personal Safety
+Reporting is Critical to Personal Safety for Community Workers

 Another important issue raised by the RCN survey is that about one in ten physical assaults against lone working staff in the community were not being reported to a line manager, and that 75% were not being reported to the police.